Soft error: Cosmic rays creating energetic neutrons and protons

 As chip density increases, Intel expects the errors caused by cosmic rays to increase and become a limiting factor in design.

 The average rate of cosmic-ray soft errors is inversely proportional to sunspot activity.
 That is, the average number of cosmic-ray soft errors decreases during the active portion of the sunspot cycle and increases during the quiet portion.
 This counter-intuitive result occurs for two reasons.
 The Sun does not generally produce cosmic ray particles with energy above 1 GeV that are capable of penetrating to the Earth's upper atmosphere and creating particle showers, so the changes in the solar flux do not directly influence the number of errors.
 Further, the increase in the solar flux during an active sun period does have the effect of reshaping the Earth's magnetic field providing some additional shielding against higher energy cosmic rays, resulting in a decrease in the number of particles creating showers.
 The effect is fairly small in any case resulting in a ±7% modulation of the energetic neutron flux in New York City.
 Other locations are similarly affected.

 One experiment measured the soft error rate at the sea level to be 5,950 failures in time (FIT = failures per billion hours) per DRAM chip.
 When the same test setup was moved to an underground vault, shielded by over 50 feet of rock that effectively eliminated all cosmic rays, zero soft errors were recorded.

 In this test, all other causes of soft errors are too small to be measured, compared to the error rate caused by cosmic rays.

 Energetic neutrons produced by cosmic rays may lose most of their kinetic energy and reach thermal equilibrium with their surroundings as they are scattered by materials.
-The resulting neutrons are simply referred to as thermal neutrons and have an average kinetic energy of about 25 millielectron-volts at 25 °C. Thermal neutrons are also produced by environmental radiation sources such as the decay of naturally occurring uranium or thorium.
+The resulting neutrons are simply referred to as thermal neutrons and have an average kinetic energy of about 25 millielectron-volts at 25 °C. Thermal neutrons are also produced by environmental radiation sources, including the decay of naturally occurring radioactive elements such as uranium and thorium.
 The thermal neutron flux from sources other than cosmic-ray showers may still be noticeable in an underground location and an important contributor to soft errors for some circuits.